 Social-Emotional Development

-- Builds confidence as children create their own rhythms
+- Builds confidence as children create their own patterns

 Common Parent Questions About Xylophones and Melodicas